lucy0828/CIS441-OpenAPS/README.md

 ## OpenAPS

 Implement the OpenAPS logic on Arduino Nano 33 IoT to predict blood glucose levels and calculate insulin dosages.
+If the AirPennNet device is not working properly, please use another WiFi or personal hotspot.

 ### Setup
 1. Install PlatformIO on your VSCode with Arduino Nano 33 IoT board selected.